realisim/OpenFlightReader/README.md

  -o generated

 ```
-This will generate `.cs` and `.cpp` files inside a folder named "FLT".
+This will generate `.cs` and `.cpp` files inside a folder named "generated".

 For the STD library bindings (std::string), you will need to compile a separated dll